mickyyy68/aristar-codex-gui/DOCUMENTATION.md

 - Nested worktrees are blocked: if the opened folder lives under the managed worktrees root, creating additional worktrees is disabled (depth capped at 1).
 - Session updates: `AppModel` observes `CodexSessionManager` so session start/stop state stays in sync across views.
 - Session persistence: removed; "Resume" runs `codex resume` in the worktree without storing session history.
+- Startup: the last project is reopened, but terminal tabs start closed; previously open tabs are not restored on launch.
 - Terminal: SwiftTerm connected to PTY master; TERM set to `xterm-256color`; raw escape sequences are passed through to SwiftTerm; session start is deferred until the view has a real size so the PTY is created with the correct cols/rows (also exported via `COLUMNS`/`LINES`), and subsequent resizes update the PTY size with SIGWINCH; a 1-row safety margin is applied (report rows-1 to the PTY) to avoid bottom-edge clipping; sessions launch a login `zsh` that runs the Codex command then execs into an interactive shell.
 Switching terminal tabs restores the session's output buffer and auto-focuses the terminal for immediate input.
 - Error surfacing: worktree creation errors and missing projects surface inline; codex binary missing errors surfaced via auth status.
 - Visual language: dark "Ink" base with "Midnight" panels, "Ion" accents/CTAs, rounded pills/cards, and a custom SwiftTerm theme (Ink background, Flour text, Ion cursor, Icing selection).
 Shared button styles (primary/ghost/danger) and pills live in `BrandStyle.swift`.